 - a room for the examination committee’s meeting after the defense, including fruit and water,

 - a lunch table at a restaurant for the examination committee.

 - Inform the opponent and examination committee members about the timeline for the day of the defense.

 The main supervisor serves as chair.
-This includes welcoming all attendants, introducing opponent and committee, leaving the word to the opponent (usually for no more than 90 minutes in dialogue with the PhD candidate), and after that moderating questions from the examination committee and the audience.
+This includes welcoming all attendants, introducing opponent and committee, leaving the word to the opponent (usually for no more than 90 minutes in dialogue with the doctoral candidate), and after that moderating questions from the examination committee and the audience.

 For the defense, download and bring with you two copies of the form for the examination committee’s minutes.
 The form can be downloaded on the Swedish version of the faculty webpage on defenses of doctoral theses.